 - Avoid airlines various fees penalising travellers taking their ski and boards to their resorts.
 Fees range from £17 to £50 each way per person, representing a potential additional £400 on a ski holiday for a family of four.

 - Benefit from competitive prices and be assured that the price you pay at the time of booking will not change once you get to the resort.

-Any duration over 3 days is available in all our resorts.
+We can hire skis for any duration over 3 days in all our resorts.
 Not only will you benefit from our reduced prices but you won't have to worry about paying once you arrive.

-We are confident that most adequate equipment will be provided and adjusted when you arrive at the shop.
+Your kit will fitted and adjusted at the ski hire shop.
 However, the technicians will be happy to re-adjust the bindings, swap your boots or skis if you require after a few hours or days skiing.
-If you wish to exchange skis against snowboard mid-week, this will be possible in most shops, at a supplement, payable locally.
+If you wish to exchange skis for a snowboard mid-week, this will be possible in most shops, at a supplement, payable locally.

 Please note that during peak periods, it may be difficult to exchange equipment, but the staff on site will be happy to assist you the best they can; so please do not hesitate to ask.

 Special Offers for the 17/18 winter ski season with Ski Collection

 - 7 Days for the Price of 6 on all Ski Hire all season